jerry1ye10/cis-195-f20/tutorials/tutorial-1/tutorial-1.md

 ### Do the following
 * Open Xcode and create a new Single View Application.
 Name it whatever you like.
 * Open `ViewController.swift` and examine the methods that were automatically included in the file.
-* In your `.txt` file: which life cycle methods aren’t included in `ViewController.swift` by default?
-Add the missing lifecycle methods (not yet included) to `ViewController.swift` and place a **breakpoint** and a **print statement** with the function signature inside of each one (e.g. `print(“viewDidLoad()”)`).
+* Add the missing lifecycle methods (not yet included) to `ViewController.swift` and place a **breakpoint** and a **print statement** with the function signature inside of each one (e.g. `print(“viewDidLoad()”)`).
 Breakpoints can be placed by clicking the code line number where you want the program to pause.
 More information [here](https://medium.com/yay-its-erica/xcode-debugging-with-breakpoints-for-beginners-5b0d0a39d711).
 * Run your app in a simulator, continue between the breakpoints and examine the console output.
 * Record the order in which the life cycle methods were called.
 * Think about the differences between each of the differing life cycle methods.
 Give an example of when you might use each one.
 (HINT: check out [this link](https://www.codementor.io/hemantkumar434/view-controller-lifecycle-ios-applications-7oyju9lp6) if you’re having trouble, which explains these methods in layman's terms.)